kottans/mock-repo/README.md

 ## Hello, my name is Alina!
 Glad to be here with everyone.
 Thanks Kottans for such a cool course
 ## Whoever reading this, I wish you luck)

+# Hello!
+My name is Diana.
+I'm happy to be here!

 ## (=◉ᆽ◉=) .git/config
 also known as
 cat .git/config